Ile de la Cite The Island of the City

 Palais de Justice – Also called the Court of Cassation, this impressive block of buildings runs all the way to the Pont Au Change and includes many historic structures such as the Conciergerie Prison, and Sainte Chapelle.
 The Palais de Justice is open only during mornings, from 9 until 1PM.

 La Conciergerie – Daily 9:30am–6pm (last entry 5:15pm).
-Closed May 1, Dec 25.
-Tickets: €13 (adults), Combined with Sainte-Chapelle: €20.
-Free for under 18s, EU residents 18–25, first Sunday of Nov–Mar, etc.
+Closed May 1, December 25.
+Tickets: €11.50 (low season), €16.50 (high season); Combined with Sainte-Chapelle: €17 (low season), €21 (high season).
+Free for under 18s, EU residents 18–25.
+Advanced booking recommended through official monuments website.

 Flower and Bird Market (Marché aux Fleurs Reine-Elizabeth-II) – Flower market: Monday–Sunday 9:30am–7pm.
 Bird market: Sundays only, but status is under review due to animal welfare concerns (may be suspended or limited).
 Please check before visiting for the latest status.